When I first learned to surf, there weren’t very many surfboards to chose from.

 Standing around on the beach with the rest of the surfers and waiting for the conditions to improve is a missed opportunity for you to improve!

 If you want to learn to surf on a short board, you should paddle, catch and ride waves in the prone position often.
 The prone position is lying on your board like body boarding.

 This might seem like a funny suggestion because it makes sense that beginner surfers should be trying to stand up not practicing lying down.

 Even riding waves while kneeling on your surfboard can be fun and will help you find the sweet spot on your surfboard, which is the ideal spot for efficient weight distribution.

 The main purpose of catching waves in the prone position is to help inform how the surfboard performs, how the fins engage and how the board feels when it is fully up to speed.

-8. Practice the Pop Up Movement in Advance
+8. Practicing the Surfing Pop Up

 The pop up movement, which is the transition from lying down to standing up on your surfboard, is one of the most challenging movements in surfing.